Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: Introduction

 \subsection{Main results}

 \begin{itemize} \item The loci of vertex, perimeter, and area centroids are parabolas.
-Recall that in general, the locus of the perimeter centroid is not a conic \cite{sergei2016-com}.
-We conjecture this to be true for all $N$. \item The loci of vertex and area centroids of polar polygons are straight lines, whereas that of the perimeter centroid is a quartic for $N=3$ and a degree-10 algebraic curve for $N=4$.
-We conjecture this to be true for all $N$. \item In the $N=3$ case, the locus of the orthocenter is a straight line as are those of many triangle centers of the polar family.
+Recall that in general, the locus of the perimeter centroid is not a conic \cite{sergei2016-com}. \item The loci of vertex and area centroids of polar polygons are straight lines, whereas that of the perimeter centroid is a non-conic. \item In the $N=3$ case, the locus of the orthocenter is a straight line as are those of many triangle centers of the polar family.
 The Euler line of the polar family always passes through the parabola's focus. \item Several centers of the $N=3$ polar family are stationary and/or sweep circles.
-In the latter case they all belong to a single parabolic pencil. \item We prove the quantity $\sum{\sin\theta_i/2}$, where $\theta_i$ are directed angles of parabola-inscribed polygons, is conserved.
-In fact, this applies to any conic-inscribed polar image of the bicentric family. \end{itemize}
+In the latter case, they all belong to a single parabolic pencil. \item We prove that the quantity $\sum{\sin\theta_i/2}$ is conserved, where $\theta_i$ are the interior angles of parabola-inscribed polygons.
+In fact, this quantity is conserved by any conic-inscribed polar image of the bicentric family. \end{itemize}

 Most of the above properties were first noticed via simulation \cite{mathematica_v10}, and later proved with a computer-algebra system (CAS) \cite{maple2019}, using the explicit parametrizations given in \cref{app:vtx}.
 For brevity, we omit any CAS-based proofs.